 I run my Creality LD-002H at 0.025 mm resolution, which is twice the default setting in Chitubox and so far I’m pleased with the results.
 I’m still learning and over time I’d expect the quality of the prints to go up a little bit.
 The printer is really good for medium size figures, models and custom parts.

-All the extra time spent in pre-processing stage will pay off later.
-Plan the orientation and support ahead and you will have less issues removing prints from the bed and post processing the surface after detaching supports.
+All the extra time spent in the pre-processing stage will pay off later.
+Plan the orientation and support ahead and you will have fewer issues removing prints from the bed and post-processing the surface after detaching supports.